aloha-fim/speculator/README.md

 ```
 The easy way - "You do your thing.
 I will do my own thing.
 Let's meet up later"  "Okay"

-We are not risking the project with undefined requirements and minimal
+We are not risking the project through undefined requirements and minimal
-investment for integration (i.e. API backend to interact).
+investment (i.e. having no API backend to interact and integrate the app).
 ```

 ![alt text][logo]
 We are going into the rock tumbler instead: